Campsie railway station: Description

 The station has two wide entrances from Beamish St, onto the concourse.
 Before the Opal ticketing system, the concourse had two large cash + card ticket machines, one card only machine and two ticket windows.
 All the former ticket machines were removed after paper tickets were phased out, replaced with two card only Opal topup machines.
 One of these machines can also issue single trip cards.
 The ticket windows are now permanently closed.
 Cash is not accepted for tickets or top up at this station, as there are several retailers (e.g. newsagents, Woolworths) nearby able to process Opal top ups.

 The concourse is divided by a line of ticket gates of the older type, which originally made to process paper tickets, but now have Opal functionality added on.
 The station office and toilets are also located on the concourse.
 From the concourse, there is a lift and steps to each platform.

-The left two tracks at Campsie are the Metropolitan Goods Line.
+The left two tracks at Campsie are the Metropolitan Goods line.
 Just west of Campsie, they diverge from the Bankstown line and travel toward Enfield Yard.
 Platforms are provided for these lines, but they are not used and the platform for the Up Goods is not accessible to the public.
 The two platforms on the right are for the Bankstown line.
 There are crossovers east and west of the station, however these were not commissioned after being rebuilt in July 2021 and will likely stay out of use until the line is converted to metro operation in 2024.

 Both platforms retain their old station buildings, but they are completely closed to the public.
 The buildings are mostly used as storerooms.
 Both platforms are also curved, meaning that the guard of a train on platform 2 needs to step off the train to see the whole train.
 The whole station is equipped with LCD screens and automated announcements showing train times.

-Platforms & services
+Platforms and services

 Transport links

-Punchbowl Bus Company operates one route from Campsie station: